 She’s Funny That Way

 Peter Bogdanovich, one of the pioneers of New Hollywood, hasn’t directed a movie since 2001’s Last Cat Meow.
 She’s Funny That Way is his third long feature in over 20 years.
-Although his latest works haven’t been received with positive reviews, we can finally say he’s back in great form at the tender age of 75.
+Although his latest works haven’t been received with positive reviews, we can finally say he’s back on great form at the tender age of 75.

 Izzy (Imogen Poots) is a young, successful actress who tells her incredible story in an interview.
-Visually, the most modern touch to the whole feature is probably the typical X-factory/any-reality-show style interview shot.
+Visually, the most modern touch to the whole feature is probably the typical X-factory/any-reality-show-style interview shot.

 We are told through the use of flashbacks that she used to be a call girl and that an apparent client (Owen Wilson) turned out to be a benefactor who gave her enough money to pursue her dream job: acting.
-Funnily enough she gets auditioned for a role in a play directed by that benefactor who had not revealed his true identity.
+Funnily enough, she gets auditioned for a role in a play directed by that benefactor, who had not revealed his true identity.
 This causes a myriad of genuinely smart mix-ups and gags.